Unsupervised Learning of Local Updates for Maximum Independent Set in Dynamic Graphs: Unsupervised Learning Model for DynMaxIS

 We first define a loss function from a node's local perspective and then define a cumulative loss function from these local losses.
-Since the memory and local aggregation modules operate on individual nodes, a local loss function enables these modules to synergize and learn a distributed update mechanism.
+This loss function is similar to those of other single-shot unsupervised methods, but enabling its calculation by individual nodes allows the memory and local aggregation modules to synergize, learning a distributed update mechanism.
 The loss for a node $v$ at time $t$ is

 The $-p_t(v)$ term rewards nodes with large estimates (i.e., probabilities of MaxIS membership closer to 1), aligning with the goal of finding a large independent set.
 This is counterbalanced by the $\sum_{u \in \mathcal{N}_t(v)} p_t(u)p_t(v)$ term which penalizes violations of independence, i.e., when neighbors $u$ and $v$ both have large estimates.
 This constraint violation term is normalized by the degree of $v$ and is then halved to compensate for double-counting the loss from the perspectives of both $u$ and $v$.
 Finally, the constant $c$ is a hyperparameter balancing the two terms' loss contributions; in practice, $c = 3$ worked reasonably well across our evaluations (Section~\ref{sec:experiments}).